Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/lumig-lownoise.md

 ## Comprehensive training "Advanced Placement" lecture

-Most of the slides of the GPU-related slides of the ["Advanced Placement" lecture of the comprehensive LUMI course of May-June 2023](https://klust.github.io/LUMI-training-materials/4day-20230530/extra_2_03_Advanced_Application_Placement/) need changes.
+Many of the slides of the GPU-related slides of the ["Advanced Placement" lecture of the comprehensive LUMI course of May-June 2023](https://klust.github.io/LUMI-training-materials/4day-20230530/extra_2_03_Advanced_Application_Placement/) need changes.

+Note that numbers refer to the page numbers on the slides themselves.
+Some slides are left out of the bundle.

 -   The example on slide 61 which did not work (as explained on slide 62 and 63) will now actually work